+Westfield scored, on average, +78 for this financial year (2019: +79).
 The NPS is calculated by subtracting the percentage of detractors from the percentage of promoters.
 The scoring ranges from -100 (all detractors) up to +100 (all promoters).
 A score of +50 is deemed to be excellent.
-Westfield scored, on average, +79 for this financial year (2018: +81).
 This very high score reflects Westfield's continued commitment to customer experience excellence.